UniqueNetwork/unique-sdk/packages/sdk/README.md

 # Intro
 SDK is a JavaScript/Typescript library that includes a set of convenient methods for interacting with the Unique Network blockchain without the need to reference the low-level blockchain API.
 These methods provide means to mint collections and tokens, manage collection and token properties, manage accounts etc.

-It is in a pre-alpha state so expect the unexpected.
+It is in it's pre-alpha stage of development so expect the unexpected.
 We thus welcome any comments, suggestions regarding improvement and reports on issues experienced in its implementation.

 #  Table of Contents